-- 3.1.
+3.1.
 Problems for faith.
 If sexual abuse is linked to faith, it poses an immense challenge to the faith of the victim of abuse.
 She or he may have prayed to God for safety and protection, and no help has come.
-The abuser has destroyed their confidence in God.
-The ensuing anger and/or immense spiritual loneliness are not resolved by ignoring them, or by exhortations to have faith, or other cheap panaceas.
-But powerful resources exist in patient and attentive listening, and prayerful Christian fellowship, informed by an understanding of sin and evil, and sustained by the hope of the gospel of the crucified one. - 3.2.
+The abuser has

+- 3.2.
 Problems for the self.
 The violation of the body is often followed by enduring despair, shame, and self-accusation, contributing to a loss of the sense of the valued self.
 Such difficulties will be not be ameliorated merely by pastoral exhortation and advice.
 Once again, however, there can be powerful healing in knowing that we are created in God's image.
 Furthermore, the experience of God's grace in redemption, can (with patience) help bring a measure of trust and restoration of the valued self.
-Full healing waits for God's future.
+Full healing waits for God's future. - 3.3.

-- 3.3.
 The problem of the perpetrator.
 Such is the impact of sexual abuse, that forgiveness may seem risky, dangerous or an impossible demand.
 Knowing that Jesus taught us to love our enemies and to forgive those who offend us, many people who have been abused despair of their spiritual state.
 The situation is often made worse by exhortations to forgive, or even demands to forgive and be reconciled if the perpetrator has apologised.
 Forgiveness, which arises from the gospel, offers a wonderful freedom from the impact of violence and abuse, but pastoral teaching about forgiveness must be understood and offered sensitively, with great wisdom. - 3.4.
 The problem of forgiveness.
 Concerning Christ's forgiveness, we need to note that there is a distinction to be made between the decision to forgive and the lifelong practice of forgiveness.
 Furthermore, the need for forgiveness should not be equated with the full restoration of previous relationships, let alone constitute an invitation to further violence.
 Reconciliation does not necessarily mean ongoing relationship in the same sense as before.
 The effects of some abuse cannot be undone or swept away, and the consequences for both parties may be long-lasting. - 3.5.
 The problem of the church.
 Sometimes theological and ecclesiological errors distort the biblical teaching about God and contribute to a climate of abuse.
 The problems can become systemic and entrenched, with the suppression of truth and misapplied disciplinary processes.
 Where sexual abuse occurs in the context of the church, especially where the abuser is a person of power within the church, the whole church is accountable.
 The abuse must not be ignored or covered up.
 The hurt must be met by truth and repentance and an acceptance of appropriate responsibility and action.